CalebAurand/2023-rtt-45-caleb/KBA_Notes.md

 # what is best practice for primary key
 > int(numeric), not null, auto-increment, unique

-# subquery using not in
->

 # what is the default order by ordering(sorting)
 > ascending
 > understand double negatives to answer this question properly

-# understand the joins we've been doing form the beginning is
+# understand the joins we've been doing from the beginning is
 > inner join

 # why do we use database constraints